This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Located between Anses d’Arlet and Trois Îlets, Anse Noire is a haven of peace.
-With its black volcanic sand and its luxuriant vegetation, this calm and preserved beach is one of the most picturesque locations in Martinique.
-Under the surface, you will come across a wide variety of fish and numerous sea turtles, which come to this little bay for feeding and resting on the seagrass.
-You can combine an exploration of the area with Anse Dufour, which lies just a few hundred meters away.
+Under the surface, you will find a wide variety of fish and numerous sea turtles, which come to this little bay for feeding and resting on the seagrass.
+You can combine an exploration of the area with Anse Dufour, which lies just a few hundred yards away.

 Anse Noire is located in Anses d’Arlet, on the southwest coast of the island.
 From Fort-de-France, take the A1 to the airport, then the N5 south for a few miles.

 Turn right on D7, following the signs to Anses d’Arlet.
-Halfway between Trois Îlets and Anses d’Arlet, leave the main road and head for Anse Dufour, well signposted.
+Halfway between Trois Îlets and Anses d’Arlet, leave the main road and head for Anse Dufour, well sign-posted.
 There are many places to park near the beach, in the parking area or along the road.

 Continue for around ten minutes on foot, following the path going down to the beach.
-It takes about 40 minutes by car to reach Anse Noire (20mi/35km) from Fort-de-France when the traffic is light.
+It takes about 40 minutes by car to reach Anse Noire (20mi) from Fort-de-France when the traffic is light.

 Anse Noire snorkeling map, Martinique

-You can enter the water anywhere along the beach, but since the seabed becomes rocky a few meters from the beach, we recommend that you use one of the ladders on the pier to access directly the deeper areas.
+You can enter the water anywhere along the beach, but since the seabed becomes rocky a few meters from the beach, we recommend that you use one of the ladders on the pier to access the deeper areas.

 Anse Noire snorkeling exploration

-All the little bay is worth exploring, but underwater life is at its most abundant along the rocky outcrops on either side of the bay (↕3-10ft/1-3m).
+All the little bay is worth exploring, but underwater life is at its most abundant along the rocky outcrops on either side of the bay (↕3-10ft).
 Although the seabed is rocky, it has been colonized by large numbers of colorful sponges, small corals and sea fans.
-Bluehead wrasse, foureye butterflyfish, and small groups of Caribbean sergeant major are easy to see.

 As always with turtles, please respect the elementary rules of observation: don’t chase after them, don’t hold on to their shells, don’t touch them, and leave them enough room when they come up to the surface to breathe.